BrightcoveOS/ios-player-samples/Omniture/README.md

 ### Adobe SDKs

 The Adobe analytics SDKs **are not** included in this sample project.
-To add them, open a Terminal window, cd to the `objc` folder inside the `BasicOmniturePlayer` folder, and run the following `git` commands:
+To add them, open a Terminal window, cd to the `objc` folder if using the Objective-C project, or the `swift` folder if using Swift, inside the `BasicOmniturePlayer` folder, and run the following `git` commands:

 ```
 git clone -b v4.14.1-iOS --single-branch https://github.com/Adobe-Marketing-Cloud/mobile-services.git